Tara Creme is a composer for concert, film and television, theatre and art installations.

 Many of the films she has scored — drama, documentary and animation —have won awards and been broadcast on major television networks.
 Recent film work includes feature documentary Seahorse (2019), feature fiction My Friend the Polish Girl, (2019) and short Phyllida (2019).
 In 2002 she won a Mention Speciale du Jury at Poitiers Film Festival for her soundtrack to the documentary Life and Death on Exmoor by Cosima Spender.
 She specialises in recording with live musicians, but has also written many electronic and sample-based scores, and often combines the two.

 As a concert composer, Tara has written for small and large-scale ensembles.
-As well as an oboe concerto written for John Anderson of the Royal Philharmonic Orchestra, she has had concert works performed by Hackney Singers at the Union Chapel, Assembly at New Works Festival, and London COMA.
-Her Suite for Prepared Piano, Volume I (2018) was recently performed by pianist Kamilla Arku in February as part of Borough New Music Festival.
-She is currently composing a long-term project, a major oratorio based on the life of Joan of Arc; in August 2019 she was selected by Wild Plum Arts for a Made at the Red House residency at the Britten-Pears Foundation to work on this project.
-In autumn 2019 Charles Owen will premiere pieces from her solo piano miniatures collection, Approach.
+As well as an oboe concerto written for John Anderson of the Royal Philharmonic Orchestra, she has had concert works performed by Hackney Singers at the Union Chapel, Assembly at New Works Festival, Kamilla Arku at Borough New Music and London COMA.
+Her piano suite Approach (2019) was recently performed by Charles Owen at New Walk Museum, part of Leicester International Festival of Music Lunchtime Concert Series.
+She is currently composing a long-term project, a major oratorio based on the life of Joan of Arc; in August 2019 she was selected by Wild Plum Arts for a Made at the Red House residency at the Britten-Pears Foundation to work on this.

 Her theatre work includes the music and sound design for Something Somatic, written by Simon Turley and directed by Jeff Teare for TheatreScience, People are Messy by Theatre of Debate as co-composer, and King Charles III for Tower Theatre.
 She has also created several music/visual art crossover pieces.